MicrosoftDocs/learn/learn-pr/wwl-azure/create-configure-log-analytics-workspace/includes/1-introduction.md

 - Enable health status alerts for  Log Analytics workspace.

 ## Prerequisites

-- Describe the basic functionality of Azure Monitor and Log Analytics workspaces.
+- Understand the basic functionality of Azure Monitor and Log Analytics workspaces.